Ordering repeat prescriptions

 The easiest ways to order repeat prescriptions are:

-- Using your NHS account (through the NHS website or in the NHS App)
+- Using your NHS account (through the NHS website or in the NHS app)

-- using the GP online system: SystmOne
+- Using the GP online system: SystmOne

-- by hand – pop your repeat request in the external surgery post box
+- By hand – pop your repeat request in the external surgery post box

-- by post – send your repeat slip by post and as soon as it arrives, we’ll be happy to process
+- By post – send your repeat slip by post and as soon as it arrives, we’ll be happy to process

 Please note we are unable to receive third party prescription requests.